dmvieira/driftage/doc/install.rst

 :doc:`driftage.analyser`, :doc:`driftage.planner`
 and :doc:`driftage.executor` using :doc:`driftage.kb`.

-There's an :doc:`example <example>` detecting muscle voltage chenges that you can follow.
+There's an :doc:`example <example>` of detecting muscle voltage chenges which that you can follow.

-If you want to know how more how is structured Driftage, take a look at :doc:`dataflow` and :doc:`sequence_diagram`.
+If you want to know more about how Driftage is structured, take a look at the :doc:`dataflow` and :doc:`sequence_diagram` parts of this doc.